Jordanm96/Group-Run/README.md

 - Allow edits to past runs
 - Include a box at the top that will always have the users best run based on distance and speed
 - Include a location input on the form component
+- USe emojis as the ranking system instead of just stars

 ## Project Schedule